 Varicose veins can be treated quickly to improve the look of your legs and eliminate pain.
 More serious venous problems can be identified in our office by ultrasound testing and then treated correctly.
 Advances in venous care allows for office based treatment, to maximize patient comfort and minimize recovery time.
 Patients are able to go home immediately following their in-office procedure and are usually able to resume their routine activities the next day including returning to work.

-Here are some of the issues we can help you within our Angio Center:
+Here are some of the issues we can help you within our Vein Center:

 Diagnostic Services/ Ultrasound Testing

 VEA offers same day Vascular Ultrasound Testing to diagnose symptoms – including DVT, arterial, abdominal, renal, and mesenteric scans – by highly experienced RVT’s (registered vascular technologists), with instant feedback to the referring physician.
 Patients can be evaluated expeditiously for DVT without the necessity of hospitalization through the most up-to-date treatment available in an outpatient setting.